Porous cylinder arrays for optimal wake and drag characteristics: Introduction

 A few studies have investigated the compromise between drag force and sediment deposition length.
 For instance, \citet{Ricardo2016} examined the wakes for cylinders arranged in random arrays using Particle Imaging Velocimetry (PIV), and found that vorticity-cancellation caused by neighbouring cylinders within the array was an important factor in suppressing the wake.
 However, there are few studies that aim to leverage this finding to optimize the drag or turbulence intensity generated by a porous array of cylinders.
-Most studies that examine the wake characteristics' dependence on the relative locations of cylinders consist of cylinders arranged in pre-determined geometrical configurations \citep{Chen2012}.
-Moreover, most such arrays are either spread uniformly across the area under consideration in a staggered or in-line arrangement, or arranged completely randomly. \cite{Maza2015} determined using three-dimensional simulations of cylinder array distributions that wave-induced forces and wave attenuation were affected notably by the geometrical arrangement, and that using uniform models as a basis for studying natural vegetation could lead to an incorrect estimation of certain characteristics.
+Most studies that examine the wake characteristics' dependence on the relative locations of cylinders consist of cylinders arranged in pre-determined geometrical configurations.
+Moreover, most such arrays are either spread uniformly across the area under consideration in a staggered or in-line arrangement, or arranged completely randomly \citep{Chen2012, Gijon2021}. \cite{Maza2015} determined using three-dimensional simulations of cylinder array distributions that wave-induced forces and wave attenuation were affected notably by the geometrical arrangement, and that using uniform models as a basis for studying natural vegetation could lead to an incorrect estimation of certain characteristics.
+This can be attributed to differences in local velocity that are dependent on an individual cylinder's placement within the array, resulting in large variations in drag force experienced by individual cylinders~\citep{Tinoco2020}.